Supercharging Imbalanced Data Learning With Energy-based Contrastive Representation Transfer: Introduction

 Various research efforts have been directed to address the above issues, with class re-balancing being the most popular heuristic.
 The two most prominent directions in the category include statistical {\it resampling} and {\it reweighting}.
-Resampling alters the exposure frequency during training, {\it i.e.}, more for the minorities and less so for the majorities \citep{drummond2003c4}.
-Alternatively, reweighting directly amends the relative importance of each sample based on their class \citep{cui2019class}, sampling frequency \citep{botev2008efficient} and associated cost for misclassification \citep{elkan2001foundations}.
-Recent developments also have considered class-sensitive and data-adaptive losses to more flexibly offset the imbalance \citep{cao2019learning, lin2017focal}.
-While being intuitive and working reasonably well in practice, an important is that these approaches offer no protection against the over-fitting of minority instances (see Figure~\ref{fig:nat}), a fundamental obstacle towards better generalization.
+Resampling alters the exposure frequency during training, {\it i.e.}, more for the minorities and less so for the majorities \cite{drummond2003c4}.
+Alternatively, reweighting directly amends the relative importance of each sample based on their class \cite{cui2019class}, sampling frequency \cite{botev2008efficient} and associated cost for misclassification \cite{elkan2001foundations}.
+Recent developments also have considered class-sensitive and data-adaptive losses to more flexibly offset the imbalance \cite{cao2019learning, lin2017focal,menon2020long,kim2020m2m,tang2020long,kang2019decoupling}.
+While being intuitive and working reasonably well in practice, an important is that these approaches offer no protection against the over-fitting of minority instances (see Figure~\ref{fig:nat})\cite{xiu2020variational}, a fundamental obstacle towards better generalization.

 To circumvent this key limitation, inductive biases are often solicited to impose strong constraints that suppress spurious correlations that hinder out-of-sample generalization.
-A classical strategy is few-shot learning \citep{fei2006one, wang2020generalizing}, where the majority examples are used to train meta-predictors and transferable features, leaving only a few parameters to tune for the minority data.
-In anomaly detection, methods such as one-class classification instead regard minority classes as outliers that do not always associate with stable, recognizable patterns \citep{moya1996network, ruff2018deep}.
+A classical strategy is few-shot learning \cite{fei2006one, wang2020generalizing,hariharan2017low}, where the majority examples are used to train meta-predictors and transferable features, leaving only a few parameters to tune for the minority data.
+In anomaly detection, methods such as one-class classification instead regard minority classes as outliers that do not always associate with stable, recognizable patterns \cite{moya1996network, ruff2018deep}.

 Despite their relatively strong assumptions, these methods capitalize on their superior ability in generalizing in the low sample regime in empirical settings.